AcharyaShreyas/notesApp/README.md

 # notesApp
-Notes app is a command line tool, where you can able add notes, remove notes and get all the notes you have created.
+Notes app is a command line tool, where you can able to add notes, remove notes and get all the notes you have created.